 Reciprocal Trigonometric Functions (DP IB Analysis & Approaches (AA)): Revision Note

-What are the reciprocal trig functions?
+What are the reciprocal trigonometric functions?

-Be careful not to confuse the reciprocal trig functions with the inverse trig functions
+Be careful not to confuse the reciprocal trig functions with the inverse trig functions. .

 What do the graphs of the reciprocal trig functions look like?